Bonsai losing leaves

 Remove old needles: In the middle of September to the beginning of October you should remove the old, yellowed needles from needle bonsai.
 So they can find out if it is a normal autumn drop of leaves or if the tree has a real problem.

-Do not hectically repot: There is only one reason to repot quickly after a sudden leaf throw.
+Do not hectically repot a bonsai: There is only one reason to repot quickly after a sudden leaf throw.
 Repot only if they have overfertilized their bonsai with a nutrient salt.
-Then an immediate change of substrate makes sense.
+Then an immediate change of the bonsai soil makes sense.
 In all other cases - do not repot hectically.
 First ask, inform, think in peace.

 No excessive watering: If a bonsai throws off leaves, it needs less water for the next few weeks.
 It can evaporate much less water due to the missing leaves.
 Therefore - water a bonsai moderately after leaf dropping - ie. do not let it dry out but above all do not drown.
 The healthy middle is - as so often in life - the best recommendation.